xieguigang/lychee/VBApp_Docs/source/API/T-Microsoft.VisualBasic.Language.UnixBash.PathMapper.md

 ### Properties

 #### platform
-Gets a System.PlatformID enumeration value that identifies the operating system platform.
+Gets a @"T:System.PlatformID" enumeration value that identifies the operating system platform.